DILab-USTCSZ/CMuST/README.md

-# Get Rid of Task Isolation: A Continuous Multi-task Spatio-Temporal Learning Framework
+# Get Rid of Isolation: A Continuous Multi-task Spatio-Temporal Learning Framework

 This folder concludes the further revised version of pytorch implementation of our CMuST model.